storesafe/cordova-sqlite-storage/README.md

 ### Using plugin-specific API calls

-NOTE: These samples will NOT work alternative 3 for browser platform support discussed in [browser platform usage notes](#browser-platform-usage-notes).
+NOTE: These samples will *not* work with alternative 3 for browser platform support discussed in [browser platform usage notes](#browser-platform-usage-notes).

 To populate a database using the SQL batch API: